 Ronny Flynn is a retired academic and charity manager, currently living life as a grey nomad.
 From 2006 to 2010 she worked as Director of Health and Housing at the Race Equality Foundation in London, and was commissioning editor for their series of Better Health and Better Housing briefing papers.
 Prior to this, she worked at The Open University.

-Mental health ~ Frank Keating;
+Understanding ‘race’, ethnicity and mental health ~ Frank Keating;